Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Soft Multimodal Haptic Ring

-We aimed to overcome the limitations of existing works by developing a new device with the following key requirements:
+We aimed to overcome the limitations of existing works by developing a new device that satisfies the following key requirements:

-\begin{enumerate} \item A flexible, lightweight, and compact form factor for ease of use. \item A design that leaves the user's fingertip unobstructed, enabling natural interaction with the physical environment. \item The ability to provide multimodal tactile stimuli, such as pressure, vibration, and thermal, relevant for texture perception. \item The capability to deliver these tactile cues both independently and simultaneously. \end{enumerate}
+\begin{enumerate} \item Provide a flexible, lightweight, and compact form factor for comfortable wear. \item Leave the user's fingertip unobstructed to enable natural interaction with the physical environment. \item Deliver multimodal tactile stimuli (pressure, thermal, and vibration) relevant for texture perception. \end{enumerate}

-We addressed the first and second requirements by opting for a soft ring fabricated entirely from silicone as our haptic interface.
-A ring design ensures the fingertip remains unobstructed, allowing for natural hand movements and unrestricted environment exploration.
-Similarly, by manufacturing the ring out of silicone, flexibility, lightweightness, and compactness are maximized while allowing for easy production of various sizes that accommodate different finger sizes.
+We addressed the first and second requirements by designing a soft ring fabricated entirely from silicone as the haptic interface.
+The ring design ensures that the fingertip remains unobstructed, allowing for natural hand movements and unrestricted primary exploration procedures, such as pressing, sliding, and static contact~\citep{lederman1987_hand}.
+The choice of a ring design over a bracelet was also motivated by a prior study by \citet{Gaudeni2019}, which demonstrated that frequency discrimination thresholds for vibrotactile stimuli are significantly higher at the wrist than at the fingertip or distal phalanx, which exhibited comparable sensitivity levels.
+Moreover, the use of silicone maximizes flexibility, lightness, and compactness, while also facilitating easy fabrication of different sizes that accommodate various finger dimensions.

-The third requirement presents a challenge when working with a soft interface.
-Thermal stimuli are typically generated using thermoelectric devices~\citep{Jones2008}, but their rigid nature could undermine the flexibility of our soft ring.
-Similarly, while piezoelectric actuators can produce complex vibration patterns~\citep{biswas2019_emerging}, their integration would compromise the soft character of the ring.
-Hence, we opted for a hybrid design combining hydraulic and pneumatic systems to address these challenges (see Figure~\ref{fig:Ring}b).
-The hydraulic system circulates water at varying temperatures through the ring to provide the desired thermal stimuli.
-Concurrently, the pneumatic system inflates a chamber within the ring to create vibratory cues through rapid inflation and deflation.
-Additionally, by modulating the inflation patterns of the chamber, the pneumatic system can provide pressure stimuli.
-This dual-actuation approach enables thermal and vibratory feedback and satisfies the fourth requirement, as both systems function independently and can simultaneously generate multimodal stimuli.
+The third requirement presents a challenge when working with soft interfaces.
+Thermal stimuli are typically generated using thermoelectric devices~\citep{Jones2008}, but their rigid nature can jeopardize the flexibility of the soft ring.
+Similarly, although piezoelectric actuators can produce complex vibration patterns~\citep{biswas2019_emerging}, their integration would compromise the soft character of the ring.
+To address these challenges, we adopted a hybrid actuation design that combines hydraulic and pneumatic systems (Figure~\ref{fig:Ring}b).
+The hydraulic system circulates water at controlled temperatures through the ring to provide the desired thermal stimuli.
+Independent of the thermal feedback, the pneumatic system inflates a chamber within the ring to create vibratory cues through rapid inflation and deflation.
+Alternatively, by slowly and steadily inflating the chamber, the pneumatic system can provide pressure stimuli.
+This dual-actuation approach enables the delivery of thermal stimuli either independently or in combination with either pressure or vibration cues.